directus/directus/readme.md

 Directus
 ====================

-Welcome to Directus, a free and open-source, client-friendly database GUI written in Backbone.js that provides a feature-rich environment for rapid development and management of custom database solutions.
+Welcome to Directus, a free and open-source, client-friendly SQL database GUI written in Backbone.js that provides a feature-rich environment for rapid development and management of custom database solutions.
 Directus makes no assumptions about how you should architect your schema – giving you the freedom to tailor the database to your specific project needs and provide an intuitive, one-to-one interface to your users.
 And instead of encompassing your entire project, Directus focuses on a lightweight core suite designed to integrate with the frameworks already in your workflow.

 **[Learn more at getdirectus.com](http://getdirectus.com)**